 Third-party Trainers Compatibility

-Probably the biggest downside of CLIMB is that it is only compatible with Wahoo KICKR trainers released in 2017 and newer.
-So, if you are not in the Wahoo’s ecosystem, you are unlucky.
+The biggest downside of CLIMB is that it is only compatible with Wahoo KICKR trainers released in 2017 and newer.
+So, you are unlucky if you are not in the Wahoo ecosystem.

 Rizer is compatible with all ANT+ FE-C trainers (this protocol is a standard for almost all smart trainers).
 However, don’t forget that your bike trainer should also support rotation at the rear axle.
 Otherwise, you can damage your frame’s chainstay.